 You have options for how you would best like to complete SF State’s First-Year Composition Requirement.
 In order to select the best option, we have designed an online application for placing students in first-year composition classes.
 This application is called Directed Self-Placement (DSP).
 We believe that, with good guidance from us, you are the best person to choose which First-Year Composition course is best for you.
 You know what your background and experiences with reading and writing have been.
 You also know how motivated and confident you are, what your goals are and what support systems you have in place to help you meet those goals.
 You now have the opportunity to make an important decision about which composition class is best for you (that is the “self-placement” part of DSP).
 Our job is to provide you with some additional guidance to help you make the best choice possible:

-Students with an EPT score of 147 or above who need First-Year Composition should follow instructions sent to your SF State email address in early June and/or visit Directed Self-Placement to complete the application and make your course selection.
+Students who need First-Year Composition should follow instructions sent to your SF State email address in early June and/or visit Directed Self-Placement to complete the application and make your course selection.

-Students with an EPT score of 146 or below will complete DSP as part of their English class in SF State’s Early Start Program.
+Students in Enrollment Category Four will complete DSP as part of their English class in SF State’s Early Start Program.

 To learn more about the DSP process, please visit the English Tutoring Center (ETC).